CockroachDB Cloud Access Management (Authorization) Overview

 Folder Admin

-Folder Admins can create, rename, and move, or delete folders where they are granted the role, and they can also manage access to these folders.
+A Folder Admin can create, rename, and move, or delete folders where they are granted the role, and they can also manage access to these folders.
 This role can be granted at the level of the organization or on a specific folder.
-If granted on a specific folder, the role is inherited by descendent folders.
+If granted at the level of the organization, the role grants the ability to view all users and service accounts in the organization.
+If granted on a specific folder, the role is inherited by descendant folders.

-An Org Administrator role can grant any user or service account the Folder Admin role.
+A user with the Org Administrator role can grant themselves, another user, or a service account the Folder Admin role.

-To create a cluster in a folder, the user must also have the Cluster Administrator or Cluster Creator role on that folder.
-To delete a cluster, the user must have the Cluster Administrator role, either on the cluster directly or by inheritance.
+To create or manage clusters in a folder, a Folder Admin also needs the Cluster Administrator or Cluster Creator role on that folder directly or by inheritance.
+To delete a cluster, the Cluster Administrator role is required on the cluster directly or by inheritance.

 Folder Mover

-A user with the Org Administrator or the Folder Admin role can grant themselves, another user, or a service account the Folder Mover role.
+A user with the Org Administrator or Folder Admin role can grant another user or a service account the Folder Mover role.
+Because the Folder Admin role is a superset of Folder Mover, there is no need for a Folder Admin to grant themselves the Folder Mover role.

 Service accounts